 After flourishing for several millennia on the Balkan peninsula, the Thracian language ceased to exist somewhere around the 5th century AD.
 Thracian was without any doubt an Indo-European language.
 But scholars are still indecisive when it comes to its heritage in terms of modern languages.
-Today there are two main theories, one inks it with the Albanian language, and the other which to Balto-Slavic.
+Today there are two main theories, one links it with the Albanian language, and the other with Balto-Slavic languages.

 Now, one of the main reasons for this debate is a fact that we have only a handful of Thracian inscriptions longer than a few words.
 And one of the longest and clearest of these is the Ezerovo ring inscription.
 Discovered in 1912 in a burial mound, this golden ring dates to the 5th century BC.

 Luckily, the text is easy to read, and it goes as follows:

 (this last word is not visible in the picture above, as the text continues on the side of the ring, but all of the sources that deal with the inscription have it)